Should you wear a face mask if you have a cold this winter?

 However, it is important to note that extremely high levels of zinc intake can result in toxicity.

-Although more substantial and direct research is required, zinc supplementation holds a lot of promise as a future treatment for COVID-19.
+Although more substantial and direct research is required, zinc lozenges hold a lot of promise as a future treatment for COVID-19.
 This could be a significant development, as aside from vaccinations, prevention and treatment options are currently limited to hygiene and social distancing measures, reducing dangerous antibiotic use, and over-the-counter medications to treat symptoms.